 What types of groups are NOT funded?

 Government and local body organisations are ineligible for funding.
 For-profit companies and commercial enterprises are also ineligible for funding.
-Schools, kindergartens and teacher-led community early learning centres cannot apply for general donations, although they do receive a formula-driven annual donation for assisting disadvantaged students.
+Schools, kindergartens and teacher-led community early learning centres cannot apply for general grants, although they do receive a formula-driven annual grant for assisting disadvantaged students.

 How do organisations apply?